Salah sets Liverpool record in Premier League defeat against Aston Villa | Goal.com

 Salah has been a consistent performer for Liverpool since joining the side from AS Roma in the summer of 2017.

-His efforts helped the Anfield outfit won the 2018 Champions League title and end their 30-year wait for the Premier League diadem last term.
+His efforts helped the Anfield outfit win the 2018 Champions League title and end their 30-year wait for the Premier League diadem last term.

 The forward has won a number of individual accolades following his impressive displays for the Reds, including the two Premier League Golden Boot awards and African Footballer of the Year prize.